wipo-int/dc-deployments-automation/README.md

 ## Introduction

-This repository is a suite of Ansible roles, playbooks and support scripts to automate the installation and maintenance of Atlassian Data-Center products in cloud environments.
+This repository is a suite of Ansible roles, playbooks and support scripts to automate the installation and maintenance of Atlassian Data Center products in cloud environments.

 ## Usage